 To me this was all nonsense, most likely butt hurt white dudes venting out their frustrations that a beloved mainstream nerd property was be appropriated in the name of corporate sponsored feminism, coupled with just a general apathy towards reboots and sequels in Hollywood filmmaking that has been brewing for at least a decade at this point.
 I simply shrugged at the whole affair, although now thru hindsight it’s all too obvious just how reflective the moment was.

 Devin Faraci, infamous and now exiled film crit, has often argued that fandom is broken, and to a large extent, matters in regards to the mainstream society.
-Some people often scoff at this suggestion, and yet this observation is clearly proof that their is some merit to that argument.
-People on the internet live in the real world, and as much as I or anyone else might want to roll our eyes and simply ignore them, the truth is their voices matter, and will be heard.
+Some people often scoff at this suggestion, and yet this observation is clear proof that there is some merit to that argument.
+People on the internet live in the real world, and as much as I or anyone else might want to roll our eyes and simply ignore them, the truth is their voices matter and will be heard.

 Why do they feel this way, and why are filmmakers and politicians to partially blame?
 So take a breather for a minute, because I’m about to drag this post through a rabbit hole of arm chair political analysis and psychology, interpreted through the lens of a former college English major.
-I think I have the skill to do it in an honest and empathetic manner, because I truly don’t want to offend or anger anyone.
+I think I have the skill to do it in an honest and empathetic manner because I truly don’t want to offend or anger anyone.
 I have no stakes in this examination, nor motivation.
-I’m just fed up with the bullshit, and this is how my unfortunately self described woke brain has interpreted this tragedy of the commons.
+I’m just fed up with the bullshit, and this is how my, unfortunately, the self-described woke brain has interpreted this tragedy of the commons.

 And to say that Clinton’s campaign was a complete loss would also be a sin in my eye.
 Having worked for her campaign here in Toledo, Ohio as an intern, I saw many wonderful people get folded into the ugly mix that is politics, many of whom were people of color, religion, sexuality, and gender.
 They all had a voice this election, at least from my own office and team, and played a vital role.
 Their voices weren’t in vain, nor is the fact that the Democratic Party as a whole is willing to hire diverse people lost on me.
 To simply sum it up, Clinton brought women and minorities into the conversation, and that is a noble cause.
 I refuse to spit on their efforts.

 So no, I can’t just swallow my logic and reasoning and deem they all of the sudden chose to either create an inferior and demeaning product or run a “progressive’ presidential campaign because I have seen too much from them to make that claim.
-So my only logical conclusion then is that both must have at the very least measured their approaches and deemed them worthwile regardless of how misguided they may have been in the belief that the were would be good to come out of it.
-And my god, has there been some goodness to come out of it!
+So my only logical conclusion then is that both must have at the very least measured their approaches and deemed them worthwhile regardless of how misguided they may have been in the belief that the where would be good to come out of it.
+And my god has there been some good to come out of it!

 Paul Feig has demonstrated thru his own Twitter account that young girls and women have found inspiration and joy from his film.
 Around Halloween, I saw him retweet numerous photos of girls dressed up as ghostbusters, who no doubt clearly enjoyed his film.
 And it would take a hardened cynic to deny that isn’t valuable.
 Little girls need role models in Hollywood, especially ones that represent their own genders and personalities.
 Seeing woman lead a Hollywood franchise is amazing, especially when knowing it would be controversial wasn’t a deterrent for it getting made.

 And yet here I sit pondering how they could have compromised their own values and message to promote ideals that pander and insult the intelligence of the very people they are trying to help.
-At what point do we, and by we I mean feminist or allies, have to ask ourselves: Wouldn’t it be better to try to bring men into the mix of our causes, instead of villyfying and futhering their own hatred of us?
-Shouldn’t their voices and concerns at least be recognized and heard, even if we vehementaly disagree with them?
+At what point do we, and by we I mean feminist or allies, have to ask ourselves: Wouldn’t it be better to try to bring men into the mix of our causes, instead of vilifying and furthering their own hatred of us?
+Shouldn’t their voices and concerns at least be recognized and heard, even if we vehemently disagree with them?
 But I digress.

 How dare I not join in the chorus that Ghostbusters and the Clinton campaign are paradigms for progressivism when both were rejected by our society?
 At least with Ghostbusters, I can argue on a very fundamental and frankly subjective thruline that I didn’t think the film completely worked.
 Just as I can now look back and argue that Clinton ran a terrible campaign and displayed her own faults as a politician that likely contributed to her loss in this historic election.
 And the fact that both share a demographic of “haters” is not lost on my perspective of how internet culture and everyday Americans intersect.

-I always joke that the folly of the internet isn’t that everyone has an opinion, but that a wisened 30 year old can very well be engaging in a foolish debate with a 14 year old and not even know it because of the beauty of anonyminity.
+I always joke that the folly of the internet isn’t that everyone has an opinion, but that a wisened 30-year-old can very well be engaging in a foolish debate with a 14-year-old and not even know it because of the beauty of anonymity.
 And yet that is insulting to people who are young or don’t like the things that I do.
 And damn if their voice shouldn’t at the very least be heard.
 I know one thing, even if I think they’re morons, their wallets and votes still count.
-Otherwise I wouldn’t have had to write this damn essay.
+Otherwise, I wouldn’t have had to write this damn essay.